 You need something different?
 Remove yourself from the situation.
 Just like we remove ourselves from a fight or an argument.
 Remove yourself from the sales notifications you receive in your email.
 This will help you not see the “BEST” sale or the “LAST” chance.

 You might have or need to privately talk to yourself.
 Yes, I said it.
 Crazy talk to yourself to talk yourself out of it.

 This is powerful!
 This is called self-control.
 This is building a great habit for you and whoever you are being an idol to.

 Have faith that you can improve your online shopping.

 You might have been running and running and thinking you cannot stop.
 However, I know you can do it.
 I have seen people do anything.
 Make small goals to achieve and have faith to do them.
 The goals could be as small as.
 Spend $20 less than last week, and continue to spend $20 less, $40 less, then $40 less again.
 If you do not believe it, then you will keep failing.
 You will not make it.
 But I am here to tell you.

 “Faith and you will see the glory of God.” – John 11: 40

-Like if you have spent way too much during the pandemic.
+Like if you have spent way too much.